sr5434/robot/README.md

 # robot
 Scripts that I use with my robot.
+It is a Sunfounder Picar X robot.